jishi/node-sonos-http-api/README.md

 BBC Sounds
 ----------------------
-You can specify a BBC station name and the station will be played or set depending.
+You can specify a BBC station name and the station will be played or set depending on the command used.

 To play immediately:
 ```